ibdknox/cljs-watch/README.md

 cljs-watch

 #it can also take a directory and compile options
-cljs-watch -s cljs-src/ '{:optimizations :none :output-to "test.js"}'
+cljs-watch -s cljs-src/ '{:optimizations :simple :pretty-print true :output-to "test.js"}'

 #you can enable terminal bell ringing or even a custom command upon completed compile
 cljs-watch -b -s cljs-src/